Westphalian Dachsbracke

 Origin & History

-- Welding work: Tracking of cloven-hoofed game
+- Welding work: hunting cloven-hoofed game

-- Find and retrieve small game
+- Rummaging and retrieving small game

 The Westphalian Dachsbracke breed is generally considered to be endangered because the breeding base is very small.